Mandarni/eon-III-readme/README.md

 ## Milestone 1: Dice Mechanics
 * [X] Implement the "exploding dice" system.
 This will involve coding the dice to reroll and accumulate totals under certain conditions (usually a maximum roll).
-* [X] Implement other dice mechanics specific to Eon III, if any.
+* [ ] Implement other dice mechanics specific to Eon III, if any.
 * [X] Develop a system for attribute-based dice rolls.
-* [X] Implement a testing mechanism for these dice systems.
+* [X] Test the output of the dice system so that it adheres to the rules.

 ## Milestone 2: Health System
 * [X] Develop the process for tracking character health.
 * [X] Integrate the health system into the Health tab.
 * [X] Develop the mechanic that adjusts the number of dice rolled based on the initiation of a new row of pain points beyond the first.
-This needs to account for different attributes that determine the number of columns in the pain points row.
+This needs to account for different attributes that determine the number of columns in the pain points row (i.e., +Ex1d6 if a player has begun on the second row of pain points, +Ex2d6 if the player has begun on the third row of pain points, etc).
 * [X] Thoroughly test this mechanic with different numbers of pain points and attribute values.
-* [X] Develop a similar mechanic for exhaustion points, taking into account that it affects difficulty every third row (i.e., 3, 5, 7, etc.).
+* [X] Develop a similar mechanic for exhaustion points, taking into account that it affects difficulty every third row (i.e., the player has begun 3rd (+Ex1d6), 5th (+Ex2d6), 7th (+Ex3d6), etc.).
 * [X] Implement Pain and Exhaustion Difficulty Modifiers
 * [X] Test the exhaustion mechanic thoroughly with different numbers of exhaustion points and attribute values.